alkem-io/alkemio/docs/credential-based-authorization.md

 ### **Global Roles**
 These credentials do not have a resource ID specified as they are applicable regardless of context.
 * _RegisteredUser_: for users that are registered on the platform
-* _GlobalAdmin_: for the platform administrators
+* _GlobalAdmin_: for the platform administrators, including management of global credentials
+* _GlobalAdminHubs_: for platform administration of hubs
-* _GlobalCommunityAdmin_: for platform community administrators
+* _GlobalAdminCommunity_: for platform administration of contributors

+Note that the root role is Global Admin, which is able to manage the other global roles (Global Admin Hubs, Global Admin Community) and is a pure superset of the privileges assigned to those roles.
+The expected usage is that there is a small set of Global Admins, with potentially a larger set of Global Admin Hubs that facilitate usage of the platform by helping Hub Admins.

 ### **Context Dependent Roles**
-These are roles that are specific to a context (resourceID) on the platform, for example a particular Challenge.
+These are roles that are specific to a context (resourceID) on the platform.
+Some of the roles are only applicable to e.g. Organizations, but others are applicable to both Users and Organizations.
+In that case we use the term Contributor.

+Example roles:
-* _HubMember_: to identify a User as being a Member of a Hub
+* _HubMember_: to identify a Contributor as being a Member of a Hub
+* _HubHost_: to identify a Contributor as being a Host of a Hub.
 * _HubAdmin_: to identify a User as being an Admin of an Hub
-* _ChallengeMember_: to identify a User as being a Member of a Challenge
+* _ChallengeMember_: to identify a Contributor as being a Member of a Challenge
+* _ChallengeLead_: to identify a Contributor as being aa Lead of a Challenge
+* _ChallengeAdmin_: to identify a User as being aa Admin of a Challenge
+* _OpportunityMember_: to identify a Contributor as being a Member of a Opportunity
+* _OpportunityLead_: to identify a Contributor as being a Lead of a Opportunity
 * _ChallengeAdmin_: to identify a User as being aa Admin of a Challenge
 * _UserSelfManagement_: to identify the User as being able to manage their own Profile